IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide-6.md

 This information is exposed through the Python REST API in the `streamsx.rest` module.
 Furthermore, the REST API is not strictly read-only, as you can also use it to cancel remote jobs.
 This guide walks through some of the most common use cases for the API, and also aims to give users a more general understanding for types of applications that can be written.

-# Creating a 'StreamsConnection' instance
+# Connecting with the 'StreamsConnection' class

 The primary abstraction in the Python REST API is the `StreamsConnection` class.
 Every application that seeks to use the REST API must first create an instance of this class.
 To create a `StreamsConnection` instance, pass a valid Streams user name and password to the constructor: